glytoucan/glytoucan/manual/search-engine.md

 <br>

-There is also a tab option to look for images only.
+There is also a tab option to look at the related images only.

 <br>